bitsofinfo/comms-analyzer-toolbox/README.md

 The data does not go anywhere other than on disk locally to the Docker host this is running on.

-To completely remove the data analyzed, you can `docker rm -f [container-id]` of the `mbox-analyzer-toolbox` container running on your machine.
+To completely remove the data analyzed, you can `docker rm -f [container-id]` of the `comms-analyzer-toolbox` container running on your machine.

 If you mounted the elasticsearch data directory via a volume on the host (i.e. `-v PATH/TO/ELASTICSEARCH_DATA_DIR:/toolbox/elasticsearch/data`) that locally directory is where all the indexed data resides locally on disk.